mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-timestamps.md

 ## Implicit Casting

-In many situation where a timestamp is expected, if an ISO1806 formatted string is provided, Opteryx will interpret as a timestamp.
+In many situation where a timestamp is expected, if an ISO1806 formatted string is provided, the engine will interpret as a timestamp.

 ## Timezones

-Opteryx is opinionated to run in UTC - all instances where the system time is requested, UTC is used.
+The engine is opinionated to run in UTC - all instances where the system time is requested, UTC is used.